hyperledger-archives/iroha-docker/README.md

   ]
 }
 ```
-Off coure you should change ip address, publicKey, and privateKey for your real environment.
+Off course you should change ip address, publicKey, and privateKey for your real environment.

 ## 5. IROHA test